 However, climate experts believe that human activities are the main causes of Earth’s warming.
 When it is summertime, we turn on the air conditioner.
 When we want to go from one place to another, we burn fuel to power cars and buses.
 When factories make products like toys and phones, toxic materials are burned, releasing huge amounts of gases such as carbon dioxide and methane into the atmosphere.
 These gases are called greenhouse gases.

-Greenhouse gases absorb heat, so they trap a lot of sunlight.
+These toxic gases absorb heat by trapping a lot of sunlight.
 This increases the Earth’s average temperature, which changes its climate.
 In fact, the past five years have been the warmest in centuries.

 Melting Icebergs and Rising Sea Levels